THE PERFECT TECHNOLOGY TO STUDY TUMOR-STROMA INTERACTIONS

 STEP 1 Establish a synthetic tumor stromal microenvironment

 Fibroblasts and mesenchymal supporting cells form a 3D fibroblastic matrix in the hydrogel.
-The source of these fibroblast-like cells (tumor tissue vs healthy tissue) can affect tumor development.
-These stromal cells secrete extra-cellular matrix proteins which can be analyzed using microscopy or proteomics techniques thanks to the fully synthetic nature of the hydrogel and can play a role in mechanisms of action of oncological therapies.
+The source of these fibroblast-like cells (tumor tissue vs healthy tissue) can affect tumor development in vitro.
+These stromal cells secrete extra-cellular matrix proteins which can be analyzed using microscopy or proteomics techniques thanks to the fully synthetic nature of the 3DProSeed hydrogel and can play a role in mechanisms of action of oncological therapies.
 Mesenchymal stem cells can be differentiated in the hydrogel to create a fat-rich environment that can influence the resistance of tumor cells against certain anti-cancer therapies.

 Another important constituent of the tumor microenvironment are endothelial cells (vascular or lymphatic), which co-cultured with mesenchymal cells form an an artificial model of the vascular niche to study angiogenesis, metastasis and tumor cells' quiescence.